-What type of lifejacket should my child wear?
+What type of swim life jacket should my child wear?

 It can be confusing when you go to the store to buy a life jacket for your child and there are different types, but it’s vital the swim life jacket you use has the USCG approval on it – AND the life jacket must fit your child properly right now (not when he or she grows a little bit!).
 The fit matters because if your child’s head or ears can slip down beneath the life jacket, the device won’t be able to work as designed to keep the child’s head above water and allow for proper breathing.

-That being said, there are four types of Personal Floatation Devices:
+That being said, there are four types of Personal Flotation Devices:

 - Type I: This life jacket floats a person the best and is able to keep most unconscious wearers face-up, and for longer periods of time – which is vital to life saving.

 - Type II: This kind is nearly the same as the Type I, and it’s less bulky and costs less.
 It turns most wearers face up and is better when there’s a chance for a faster rescue.

 - Type III: This flotation aid is better for active water sports because of the freedom of movement, but it doesn’t always turn wearers face up easily.

 - Type IV: These are life-saving devices, such as rings, cushions and horseshoe buoys you can throw in an emergency.
 They are great to have on hand, but not something you should rely on to keep your children safe.

 Learn to swim at Goldfish Swim School